-Description: A course presenting the basics of the Standards of Geometric Dimensioning and Tolerancing.
+Description: Presents the basics of the Standards of Geometric Dimensioning and Tolerancing.
 This course will help students read, interpret and use ANSI Y14.5M, the current standard for drafting.
-36 hours lecture.(Letter Grade, or Pass/No Pass option.)
+36 hours lecture.
+54 hours lab.
+(Letter Grade, or Pass/No Pass option.)